Mosheledi/alx-system_engineering-devop/0x00-shell_basics/README.md

-ls -a -l-list contents including hidden files(starting with .) ls -a -n-list content using Long format with user and group IDs displayed numerically and hidden files (starting with .) mkdir /tmp/-creates a directory in the tmp directory mv betty ~/tmp/my_first_directory- moves Betty from /tmp/ to /tmp/my_first_directory cd ..-changes current working directory to the previous one
+ls -a -l-list contents including hidden files(starting with .) ls -a -n-list content using Long format with user and group IDs displayed numerically and hidden files (starting with .) mkdir /tmp/-creates a directory in the tmp directory mv /tmp/betty -t /tmp/my_first_directory- moves Betty from /tmp/ to /tmp/my_first_directory cd ..-changes current working directory to the previous one